-One other teacher and I were both teaching sophomore English, aka The Year of The Research Paper.
-Though the student expectations were clear on paper, namely on the rubric we had created together, I later learned the other teacher was only requiring two pages, when we originally agreed on three to five.
-She had changed other requirements too, like the amount of in-class time she was allowing her students to work.
+One other teacher and I were both teaching sophomore English, aka The Year of the Research Paper.
+Though the student expectations were clear on paper, namely on the rubric we had created together, I later learned that the other teacher was only requiring two pages, when we originally agreed on three- to five-page papers.
+She had changed other requirements, too, like the amount of in-class time she was allowing her students to work.
 It was difficult to field student and parent questions like, “Why are we doing so much more?!” without throwing my colleague under the bus.
 Finally, I deferred to our department chair for help.
 With a mediator, we came to a resolution and moved on.
-(And followed the rubric thank you very much.)
+(And followed the rubric, thank you very much.)

-Conflict: You get along with your principal, but he treats others like dirt.
+3. Conflict: You get along with your principal, but they treat others poorly.